Kongo people: Religion

 Nkisi nkondi of the Kongo people; Nkisi means holy.

 The religious history of the Kongo is complex, particularly after the ruling class of the Kingdom of Kongo accepted Christianity at the start of the 16th century.
 According to historian John K. Thornton, "Central Africans have probably never agreed among themselves as to what their cosmology is in detail, a product of what I called the process of continuous revelation and precarious priesthood."
 The Kongo people had diverse views, with traditional religious ideas best developed in the small northern Kikongo-speaking area, and this region neither converted to Christianity nor participated in slave trade until the 19th century.
 There is abundant description about Kongo religious concepts in the Catholic missionary and colonial era records, but states Thornton, these are written with a hostile bias and their reliability is problematic.

 The Kongo people believed in the Supreme god known as Nzambi, his female counterpart called Nzambici, and a host of nature spirits that were referred to as simbi, nkisi, nkita and kilundu spirits.
 In an attempt to convince Kongo people to convert to Catholicism, Portuguese missionaries often stressed that Nzambi was the Christian God.
 Similarly, the early missionaries used words in the Kongo language to integrate Christian concepts, such as using the words nkisi to mean "holy."
 Thus, the word "church" to Kongo people became nzo a nkisi, which meant "another shrine," and the Bible was mukanda nkisi, which meant "a consecrated charm."
 Kongo people maintained both churches and shrines, which they called Kiteki.
 Their smaller shrines were dedicated to the smaller deities, even after they had converted to Christianity.
 These deities were guardians of water bodies, crop lands and high places to the Kongo people, and they were very prevalent both in capital towns of the Christian ruling classes, as well as in the villages.

 The later Portuguese missionaries and Capuchin monks upon their arrival in Kongo were baffled by these practices in the late 17th century (nearly 150 years after the acceptance of Christianity as the state religion in the Kingdom of Kongo).
 Some threatened to burn or destroy the shrines.
 However, the Kongo people credited these shrines for abundance and defended them.
 The Kongo people's conversion was based on different assumptions and premises about what Christianity was, and syncretic ideas continued for centuries.

-After enslaved Bakongo people were forcibly transported to the Americas, their beliefs became the cornerstone of emerging religions and spiritual traditions that helped them understand the new worlds around them.
+After enslaved Bakongo people were forcibly transported to the Americas, their beliefs became the cornerstone of emerging religions and spiritual traditions that helped them understand the new world around them.
 This includes Hoodoo in the United States, Winti in Suriname, Palo in Cuba, Vodou in Haiti, Lumbalú in Columbia, Kumina in Jamaica, Candomblé Bantu in Brazil, and Yuyu in Venezuela.